asavan/utility-js/README.md

 ```

 ## Encrypt / Decrypt
+### Simple implementation of (en/de)cryption functions for the browser.
+PBKDF2 was chosen as it is purposefully slow in order to reduce attack time when trying to bruteforce the encryption password.
 ```javascript
 // Provides two functions to encrypt or decrypt a payload with a password const getPasswordKey = (password) =>